MicrosoftDocs/biztalk-docs/biztalk/core/configure-the-feature-pack.md

 # Configure the feature pack
 ## Overview

 [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] uses feature packs to provide improvements, features, and closer integration with Azure.
-These feature packs extend functionality in key areas, such as deployment, analytics, and runtime.
+These feature packs extend functionality in key areas, such as deployment, security, analytics, runtime, and backup.

 > [!NOTE]
 > The feature packs are available with the Enterprise and Developer editions of [!INCLUDE[bts2016_md](../includes/bts2016-md.md)] when:
 >
-> - Used with Software Assurance (SA)
+> - Used with Software Assurance (SA), OR
 > - Running [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] in Azure using an Enterprise Agreement
 >
 > The feature packs are not available for any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] edition, or any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] version.